Combined APOGEE-GALAH stellar catalogues using the Cannon: Data

 \subsection{GALAH}

 Galactic Archaeology with HERMES (GALAH;\citealt{DeSilva:2015}) is a high resolution spectroscopic survey of the Milky Way using the High Efficiency and Resolution Multi-Element Spectrograph (HERMES; \citealt{Barden:2010,Sheinis:2015}) on the Anglo-Australian Telescope.
-The HERMES spectrograph provides high-resolution (R $\sim$ 28,000) spectra of up to 392 objects in four wavelength bands: 4713-4903\AA (blue arm), 5648-5873\AA (green arm), 6478-6737\AA (red arm), and 7585-7887\AA (infrared arm).
-The latest GALAH data release (GALAH DR3; Buder $\&$ The GALAH Team 2020), which includes the K2-HERMES survey (\citealt{Wittenmyer:2018, Sharma:2019}) and the TESS-HERMES survey \citep{Sharma:2018}, provides up to 30 element abundances of various nucleosynthesis channels for 588,571 stars, and publish 678,423 spectra including repeat observations.
-Here we will refer to them collectively as the GALAH survey.
+The HERMES spectrograph provides high-resolution (R $\sim$ 28,000) spectra from 4700--7900\,\AA in four wavelength bands.

+We make use of data from the latest GALAH data release (GALAH DR3; \citealt{GALAHDR3}), which includes the K2-HERMES survey (\citealt{Wittenmyer:2018, Sharma:2019}) and the TESS-HERMES survey \citep{Sharma:2018}, and provides up to 30 element abundances from various nucleosynthesis channels for 678,423 spectra of 588,571 stars.
+Here we will refer to this data set collectively as the GALAH survey.
+Observations are reduced through a standardised pipeline developed for the GALAH survey as described in \cite{Kos:2017}.
 In this data release, all stellar parameters and elemental abundances have been estimated via the spectrum synthesis code Spectroscopy Made Easy (SME;\citealt{Valenti:1996,Piskunov:2017}) with 1D MARCS stellar atmosphere models \citep{Gustafsson:2008}.
-In addition, non-LTE computations have been used for 11 elements (Li, C, O, Na, Mg, Al, Si, K, Ca, Mn, Fe and Ba) to estimate their elemental abundances \cite{Amarsi:2020}.
+In addition to the catalogue, we also make use of the GALAH spectra\footnote{https://docs.datacentral.org.au/galah/dr3/spectra-data-access/}, all in a common rest frame.
+After removing 12,181 stars which are missing the spectra for some of their chips, we are left with 576,390 GALAH spectra.